mahmud10cool/EDA-Designs/README.md

 Learning CMOS VLSI

 ## Download Java
-Go on your web browser
-Make sure you have java downloaded
+Go on your web browser and make sure you have java downloaded

 ## Download Java 3D
 Setup is proivded in the branch